simplicitesoftware/module-slack/README.md

 There is one system parameters to configure:

-- The `SLACK_CREDENTIALS` in which you must set your Slack API client ID, secrets and signing secrets
+- The `SLACK_SERVICE` in which you must set your Slack API client ID, secrets and signing secrets

 > **Note**: it is possible to ovveride these default parameters per user using corresponding user parameters.